Rdex File Formats

 Two keys are required to be derived from the passphrase, one for encrypt or decrypt and one for the HMAC integrity check.
 The passphrase is encoded in UTF-8 and the string "encryption" appended for encrypt/decrypt or "authentication" for the HMAC key.
 The result is passed through the SHA-256 cryptographic hash algorithm.
 The first 16 bytes of the result are used for the encrypt/decrypt key and all 32 bytes for the HMAC key.

 Rdex AES-128 format is the simplest possible file encryption format.
 It leaves the level of security in the hands of the user.
 The level of security is directly related to the length of the passphrase and how easily it is guessed.
 Today's password crackers can make in the region of a hundred billion guesses per second.
 At this rate a random 8 character password can be cracked in under six hours.
 A recent test was able to guess 90% of a 16,000 password collection within 15 hours.
 I like this idea for generating a random passphrase: use six random five or six letter words.
-Here is a password strength tester to evaluate the strength of a passphrase.
+Here is a password strength tester, and another, to evaluate the strength of a passphrase.
 (Download the program, or unplug your computer, if you don't trust the Internet.)